psryland/rylogic_code/projects/rylogic/Rylogic.Core.Windows/Readme.md

 ﻿# Rylogic.Core.Windows

-This .NET 4.7.1 framework assembly contains windows specific code.
+This assembly contains windows specific code.
 It includes
 - interop with WIN32
 It excludes: